ThomasCoyle12/Address1/README.md

     - More error handling for more HTTP codes
     - Potentially add conditional logic for userId as well to search for users with postcode/suburb
     - More pre-tests before deployment with CI/CD pipeline/Currently only dynamo tested, get/add test would be good

+## Production readiness requirements
+    - Security, current vulnerabilities with IAM user access required to run this services, further to this having encrypted user data would be valuable and rotating API keys.
+    - Documentation of API endpoints, request/response formats, error codes